kenthua/anthos-cd-pipeline/README.md

     ```

   - Deploy each folder `$APP-mc/overlays/c1-gcp` & `$APP-mc/overlays/c2-aws` to their respective clusters
+    > NOTE: kustomize 3.6.1+ is needed to use remote resources as http

     ```shell
     kustomize build | kubectl apply -f -